bsgrigorov/npm-start/README.md

    - if changesets are pending → opens/updates a **Version Packages** PR
    - if the Version Packages PR was just merged → runs `pnpm release` and publishes to npm with provenance
 5. Merge the Version Packages PR when ready to release.

-The pending changeset at `.changeset/initial-market-release.md` will produce `@bsgrigorov/npm-start-market@0.1.0` on the first release merge.

 ### 4. Verify publish